AP Computer Science Principles Comprehensive Study Guide

 - DNS (Domain Name System): Translates human-readable domain names (e.g.,

-) to IP addresses.
+google.com) to IP addresses.

 - Binary vs. Decimal Systems: